 Despite claims that a healthier gut will boost your metabolism, reduce cravings, and promote weight loss, research in humans to confirm these benefits is lacking (

-That said, the Microbiome Diet tends to be naturally low in fat but rich in vitamins, minerals, and fiber — which may contribute to weight loss without the need to count calories or measure portion sizes (
+That said, the Microbiome Diet tends to be naturally low in fat to the point of being restrictive, but rich in vitamins, minerals, and fiber — which may contribute to weight loss without the need to count calories or measure portion sizes (

-By improving your gut health, the Microbiome Diet may also protect against a variety of diseases (
+Improving your gut health may protect against a variety of diseases (

 These include obesity, type 2 diabetes, heart disease, metabolic syndrome, colon cancer, Alzheimer’s, and depression (

 What’s more, your microbiome is responsible for turning fiber into short-chain fatty acids that strengthen your gut wall and your immune system (